Meeting of the strongmen: How did Trump measure up against Xi?

 The US President even updated his Twitter profile page to prominently feature a photo of him and Xi at the Forbidden City.

 At a joint speech with Xi, Trump heaped further praise on the Chinese leader, saying his people were "very proud" of him and hailing the "very good chemistry between the two of us."
+Xi was less generous in his praise, thanking Trump but stopping short of personal compliments.

 While the greeting laid on for him obviously impressed Trump, he was also able to charm Xi and his wife, showing them videos of his granddaughter, Arabella, singing in Mandarin.
 The same video was played at a state dinner on Thursday and was shared widely on Chinese social media.